issues and experts

-“We have countries with varying types of healthcare services and we can identify what works and what doesn’t… one of the unique aspects (of the study) is bringing together countries from all over the world that have a range of development.
+“We have countries with varying types of healthcare services and we can identify what works and what doesn’t… one of the unique aspects (of the study) is bringing together countries from all over the world that have a range of development.”

 “That allows us to look at factors that would vary to a greater extent than they would if we just looked exclusively at western countries.”

-This latest installment in papers published under the PURE study is a result of extensive research conducted by an international team of scientists, who recruited participants aged between 35 and 70 years in both urban and rural communities.
+This latest instalment in papers published under the PURE study is a result of extensive research conducted by an international team of scientists, who recruited participants aged between 35 and 70 years in both urban and rural communities.

-The PURE study is similar in scale to other cohort studies, such as the Framingham heart study or the Harvard Alumni study, where the participants’ health is tracked over a long period of time.
+The PURE study is very similar in scale to other cohort studies, such as the Framingham heart study or the Harvard Alumni study, where the participants’ health is tracked over a long period of time.

 About Simon Fraser University: